danninemx/project-issue-manager/README.md

 <p align='right'><a href='#top'><sup>[Back to Top]</sup></a></p>

-#### 1. Visitor submits an issue submission form
+#### 1. Submit your issue or feedback

-Visit the deployed site, to be shared by the developer.
+Visit the deployed site, as advised by your developer.

-A new visitor can submit an issue anonymously to a listed organization and leave.
+You may submit an issue anonymously to a listed organization.
+Signup will also allow you to follow the status of your issue.

 This will create a tracker on the backend and notify the organization.

-Upon submission, visitor will be prompted to sign up for progress updates.
-If agreed, visitor is taken to signup and subsequently to the issues dashboard.

 Visitors that have already signed up can log in to submit another tracked issue or check progress on one.